Blog Layout

 • Receive proper notice when a California tenant is looking to move out of their rented unit as per what the lease agreement states.

-• Inspect the rental unit from time to time, according to the lease agreement.
+• Inspect the housing unit from time to time, according to the lease or rental agreement.

-• Show the unit to potential lenders, tenants, buyers and renters under the conditions of real estate law.
+• Show the unit to potential lenders, residents, buyers and renters under the conditions of real estate law.

-• Make an excessive damage repair and deduct the cost from the deposit.
+• Make an excessive damage repair and deduct the costs from the deposit.

 • Receive proper notice when a tenant is looking to leave for extended periods as per California statutes.

-• Evict a California tenant who has caused serious violation to the rental agreement or lease like the failure to make rent payments.
+• Evict a tenant who has caused serious violation to the rental agreement or lease like the failure to make a rent payment.

 • Request a deposit from their tenant and to use it for any legal means.

-• Use the deposit to recover unpaid rent payments and to pay interest on the deposit should the statewide rent control require.
+• Use the deposit to recover unpaid rent payment and to pay interest on the deposit should the statewide rent control require.

-• Ensure the California tenants pay rent and continue paying rent on their rental properties as per the lease and collect rent through agreed upon means.
+• Ensure the California residents pay rent and continue paying rent on their residential rental propert7 as per the lease and collect rent through agreed upon means despite a rent increase.

 • Act upon any lease violation and pursue lease or rental agreement termination if required including the failure to pay one month's rent.